alanjameschapman/whiteboard/README.md

 ## Structure

 [Lucidchart](https://www.lucidchart.com) was used to structure the site navigation as shown in the user flow diagram below.
-This was later developed into wireframes.
+This was later developed into wireframes - see the Skeleton section.

 ![user-flow](/docs/wireframes/user-flow.svg)

 The Entity Relationship Diagram (ERD) below shows how the database models will relate to each other.

 ![erd](/docs/erd/whiteboard_erd.png)

+Various relationships can be seen in the ERD, such as (but not limited to):

 **One-to-many relationships:**